-Fig. 25 Using ODI to understand what matters to customers Innovation Games are a great tool for a discussion with customers about their priorities.
+Fig. 24 Using ODI to understand what matters to customers Innovation Games are a great tool for a discussion with customers about their priorities.
 One of these games, Product Box, gets customers to sell your product back to you.
-Understandably they tend to focus on the things your product back to you.
 Understandably they tend to focus on the things they really value.
 They're fun and engaging, which means you get customers enthused and talking about what they like, don't like, and want from your product.
 Finished When are you done?